con-cat/picture-poster/README.md

 ## TODOs / things to do with more time

-- Add views and URLs for creating disappearing links - we need a view to create new links, and a view that redirects from a disappearing link to the original image.
+- Add interfaces for creating disappearing links - I have created a model and some back-end functions to support this, but we need a view to create new links, and a view that redirects from a disappearing link's URL
+  (e.g. `http://127.0.0.1:8000/<disappearing_link.slug>`) to the URL of its related Image's original file.

 - Add more tests.